theory/justatheory/content/post/postgres/mini-summit-five.md

     path, because it's not so radically different being in the container.
     Maybe for Windows and macOS developers it would be a different experience

-*   Yurri: Yeah, I actually wanted to drill down a little bit on this In my experience, I build a lot on macOS where you have to break through the isolation layers with the container itself and obviously the VM.
+*   Yurii: Yeah, I actually wanted to drill down a little bit on this In my experience, I build a lot on macOS where you have to break through the isolation layers with the container itself and obviously the VM.
 I've found there are often subtle problems that make the experience way less